trapsixteen/cfl-one/README.md

 ## Description

-This theme is very colorful, all the colors are derived from the standard css colorname <br>
+This theme is very colorful, all the colors are derived from the standard HTML colorname <br>
 Gold | #ffd700 | rgb(255, 215, 0) | hsl(50.6,100%,50%) | oklch(0.89 0.18 95.34) <br>
 This is not a theme for those who like subtle colors, but for people who like to have a dark workspace while at the same time love flashy colors.